 Yoshiyasu Itoh1, Hideyasu Andoh2, Shoko Suyama2 and Takahiko Shindoh2

-Tungsten/copper coatings were developed using plasma spraying techniques for electric arc resistant.
-However, the mechanical properties of plasma sprayed coatings, which had an important effect on the adherent strength etc., were not clarified.
-Two kinds of free-standing tungsten/copper coatings, which were produced by an atmospheric plasma spraying (APS) and a low pressure plasma spraying (LPPS), were machined from the thick coatings and were used for experiments.
-The Young's modulus, Poisson's ratio and four-point bending strength were measured at room temperature.
-The experimental results suggested that the volume fraction of tungsten or copper, porosity and oxide content had an important effect on the mechanical properties.
-Namely, the high Young's modulus, high Poisson's ratio and high bending strength could be obtained from the tungsten/copper coatings produced by LPPS process, because of the low porosity and low oxide content.
+Tungsten/copper coatings were developed by using plasma spraying for electric arc resistant coatings.
+However, the thermal and electrical properties of thermal sprayed coatings were not clarified.
+Two kinds of free-standing tungsten/copper coatings, which were sprayed by an atmospheric plasma spraying (APS) and a low pressure plasma spraying (LPPS), were machined from the thick coatings.
+The thermal conductivity, electric resistivity and specific heat were measured at room temperature.
+The experimental results suggested that the volume fraction of tungsten or copper, porosity and oxide content had important effects on the thermal and electrical properties.
+Namely, the high thermal conductivity and the low electric resistivity could be obtained from the tungsten/copper coatings sprayed by LPPS process, because of the low porosity and the low oxide content.

-tungsten/copper coatings, electric arc resistant coating, atmospheric plasma spraying, low pressure plasma spraying, Young's modulus, Poisson's ratio, four-point bending strength
+tungsten/copper composites, electric arc resistant coating, atmospheric plasma spraying, low pressure plasma spraying, electric resistivity, specific heat, thermal conductivity

 Please do not copy without permission.